codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 The **Sobel filter** detects edges in **either a horizontal or vertical direction** and it **doesn't give us a holistic view of all the edges**.

 ### Laplacian

+The advantage of using this filter is that it uses a **double derivative in both directions**

 ### Canny